david-crow/cs-5201/notes.md

 Here's the problem: suppose that our class has two bases and inherits the same name from both.
 Which one applies?
 For multiple bases, this is a matter of *dominance*.
 For a single base, this is a matter of *hiding*.

 A name declared in a derived class will *dominate* the same name in any base class.
 As an example, `min()` is declared in the `Acme130`.
 Now, consider the `Acme230` which derives from both the `Acme130` and the `VoltageSupply`.
 So, which `min()` applies?
 It's the `Acme130`'s `min()`.
 Why?
 Well, the name that dominates in any DAG will be the one that dominates in that sub-DAG.
 If a name dominates in a two-class DAG, it will dominate in any DAG that contains it.

+***
+#### 16 April: Partial Differential Equations
+***

+In most scientific investigations (that are worth doing), you model reality using partial differential equations (PDEs).
+Why?
+In most studies, you have many variables controlling the system.
+To model with only one variable is really unrealistic.
+A PDE can be characterized as the following: an equation relating one or more dependent variables to two or more independent variables and their derivatives with respect to those independent variables.

+Some famous partial differential equations include Poisson's Equation, the Heat Equation, and the Wave Equation.
+In the first one, if `f ≡ 0`, then we call it Laplace's Equation.

+What is a solution to a PDE?
+We're looking for any function of the required number of independent variables that satisifies the PDE.
+Solving PDEs is really, really, really difficult.

+**Boundary Value / Initial Value Problems**

+We will solve the Direchlet Problem for Poisson's Equation.
+This means we know the solution to the PDE on the boundary of the domain.
+Here's our problem: solve `uxx + uyy = g(x, y)` for `(x, y) ∈ Ω` with `u(x, y) = f(x, y)` on boundary of `Ω`.
+To make this problem tractable, let's assume the domain, `Ω`, is the unit square `0 ≤ x ≤ 1`, `0 ≤ y ≤ 1`.
+Let's take `N > 0` to be the number of partitions of both dimensions with `h = 1 / N`.

+If we assume that the function we seek is `e^4(Ω)`, and that we'll then use the `O(h^2) centered difference formula for the approximation to the second derivative of the function, we can use the following derivative for our solution:

+`G"(x) = [G(x + h) - 2G(x) + G(x - h)] / h^2 - (h^2 / 12) * G""(η)`, where `η` is necessarily unknown.
+If we use this approximation to the second derivative in our PDE in both directions, we get [continued in notebook]...